DrawZeroPoint/CURI-Walker/ubt_sim_ws/src/walker_brain/README.md

 ```
 roslaunch walker_brain switch_light.launch
 ```

+**It is suggested to wait for about 10 seconds after launching the prepare file and before launching the execution file.**

+## Launching parameters

 The preparation launch file of some tasks have a `nav` param that must be given, which could be `true` or `false`.
 Set it to be true if the task runs in navigation